Sark: Oblivious Integrity Without Global State: Design, Implementation and Architecture

 \subsubsection{Porter}

 Each asset is bound to a specific relay (Porter) for its next update, which is responsible for verifying its integrity, recording a commitment of the update, and extending the asset's POP.
-Porters operate off-chain and do not interact directly with each other.
-We envisage that each Porter is paired with one (or more) validators on an underlying ledger.
-This ledger can be built for purpose, e.g. Sloop, although it is also possible to submit these aggregations of commitments to an existing blockchain (see Figure \ref{fig:sark_vert}).

-Porters aggregate all validated transaction records within a time interval in a Merkle trie and periodically generate Merkle roots.
-Periodically, the latest Merkle root hash is submitted to the Porter's associated Validator (or responsible blockchain) for finality and permanent inclusion.
-The root captures the state commitments of all transactions the Porter processed during the time period.
+Porters operate off-chain and do not interact directly with each other.\footnote{Like an L2 client that does not participate in a consensus process.} We envisage that each Porter is paired with one (or more) validators on an underlying ledger.
+This can be a custom ledger for a specific use-case,\footnote{For example, Sloop in our reference architecture, or any of the private institutional blockchains currently in use.} though it is also possible to submit these aggregations of commitments to an existing blockchain (see Figure \ref{fig:sark_vert}).

-To ensure integrity, a USO asset can only be updated by its assigned Porter, preventing conflicting or duplicate state changes.
-This design ensures accountability and double-spend protection by design, simplifying state verification by not requiring global coordination.
+Porters maintain a local ledger.
+They aggregate all validated transaction records within a time interval in a Merkle trie (their \textit{transaction trie}) and periodically generate Merkle roots (\textit{transaction trie roots}, or TTRs, which might be snapshots, for performance reasons---they can be indexed by the Porter for retrieval, just as ledger block roots are).
+Periodically, the latest Merkle root hash (TTR) is submitted to the Porter's associated Validator (or responsible blockchain) to achieve strong finality and permanent inclusion.
+This TTR captures the state commitments of all transactions the Porter processed during the time period, and is then included in the ledger's root hash for that block.
+A USO asset can only be updated with reference to its assigned Porter, preventing conflicting or duplicate state changes.
+This ensures protection against double-spending; a user can only include one update per one-time key, per TTR, simplifying state verification by not requiring global coordination.